visopsys/grid/packages/website/docs/introduction.md

 ## What is SpreadSheets

 SpreadSheets is a React component to display excel-like spreadsheets in your application.
-It lets you declarative render, customize and develop high performance excel grids.
+It lets you declaratively render, customize and develop high performance excel grids.

-It is written in TypeScript and works only with React/Preact.
+Written in TypeScript, Spreadsheet only work with React/Preact.

 1. Fast, Uses Canvas for rendering.
 1. Highly customizable